Title I Outreach Programs

 Bring the Garden to your School!

 The Garden offers Title I designated schools in the Metro-Atlanta area FREE classroom presentations.
-Each 50-minute presentation offers interactive, hands-on activities supporting Georgia Standards of Excellence or health education standards.
+Each 50-minute presentation offers interactive, hands-on activities supporting Georgia Standards of Excellence.

 - Presentations are 50 minutes